Okanagan Falls Center for Dentistry is still welcoming new patients

 Zare says dentistry in the two countries is very similar, but one difference is that dental assistants in Canada, who are certified, can provide more help to the dentists.

 Georgeson said Okanagan Falls Center for Dentistry provides a full range of dental services, although they do not yet do implants.
-Nor do they do oral surgery, and instead they refer patients to a specialist in Penticton.

 Asked about any misperceptions the public has about dentistry, Georgeson said people don’t always appreciate the high costs of operating the business.
 When patients cancel appointments, the business has to swallow the costs of staffing and equipment for that time slot without receiving any revenue.